 My husband and I visited Italy five times before bringing our kids.
-We had our reasons, the first being budget, and price, since our trips tended to be last minute and on the budget side.
-Secondly, the time of year.
+We had our reasons, the first being budget, and price, since our trips tended to be last minute and on the budget side—secondly, the time of year.
 Usually, the kids were in school when we could go.
-So, fast forward to 2021, when all things aligned and we finally did it.
-Here are 5 tips for planning a trip to Italy with teens.
+So, fast forward to 2021, when everything aligned, and we finally did it.
+Here are 7 tips for planning a trip to Italy with teenagers.

 #1 Set intentions for Planning The Italy Family Vacation

-With 3 teenagers with completely different personalities, it was important for me to know their expectations.
+With 3 teenagers with entirely different personalities, it was vital for me to know their expectations.
 Planning this family trip made me a bit nervous, as I really wanted to show how special Italy was to me while avoiding drama.
 My travel style is to travel stress-free, so setting expectations was vital.

 I was surprised by their answers, but this was key to mapping out our activities.